FENECON Home 10 assembly and operating instructions

 7 |

-Fuse for the Energy Meter (recommended) B6 3-pole |
+Fuse for the energy meter (recommended) B6 3-pole |

-1.Insert the supply cable of the Inverter and the cable for the emergency power outlet into the cable gland. |
+1. Insert the inverter supply cable and the cable for the emergency power outlet into the cable gland. |

 |||